thepokesimmer/2024-PHB/README.md

+*To properly add any of the scripts in this repository you must import the all_WotC_pub or all_WotC_pub+UA script to the character sheet first, if you do not have a character sheet with these scripts already included.
+Once this is done you can add any other auxiliary scripts you wish, adding the scripts in this repository last*

 *These Scripts are designed to use auto-script size for the character sheet.*

 *These Scripts are not designed with Adventure League in mind, for any necessary AL adjustments please see ReadingToskr's AL addon scripts found here.*